woraya/ICM-Week7-API/README.md

 F*** Of As a Service Chatbot

-FOAAS Chatbot is an assignment for Intro to Computational Media class at ITP, NYU.
-Fall
+FOAAS Chatbot is an assignment for Intro to Computational Media class.
+ITP, NYU.
+Fall 2016.

 Instructor :: Daniel Shiffman